Circuitscape/Omniscape.jl/README.md

 ```julia
 using Pkg; Pkg.add("Omniscape")
 ```
-If you want to install the latest (unreleased) development version of Omniscape, you can do this by running:
+If you want to install the latest (unreleased) development version of Omniscape, you can get it by running:
 ```julia
 using Pkg; Pkg.add(PackageSpec(name = "Omniscape", rev = "main"))
 ```

 ## Using with Docker

-A Docker image with the latest version of Omniscape is [available on Docker Hub](https://hub.docker.com/r/vlandau/omniscape).
+A Docker image with the latest version of Omniscape (precompiled so `using Omniscape` will run instantly!) is [available on Docker Hub](https://hub.docker.com/r/vlandau/omniscape).
 To pull the image and start an Omniscape Docker container from your terminal, navigate to the directory containing your Omniscape input files (via `cd`) and run the following (set `JULIA_NUM_THREADS` to however many threads you want to use for parallel processing):

 On Linux/Mac:
 ```